 - 1. These experiments involve use of biological material (cell cultures, tissue cultures, enzymes, receptors, etc) isolated from the whole organism, but essentially kept functional - 2.
-A specific response of the biological material is measured relative to some increasing dosing regime - 3.
-An LC50 type parameter can be calculated depending on the endpoint - a.
+A specific response of the biological material is measured at different doses of a test substance. - a.
+All tested doses are examined relative to no-dose (the negative control) (i.e., vehicle or solvent exposure only). - b.
+Sometimes an experimenter will use a positive control, i.e., a substance already known to produce an effect in the system studied is used for comparison, especially of potency, to the test substance. - 3.
+An LC50 type parameter (e.g., an EC50) can be calculated depending on the endpoint - a.
 If the endpoint is cell death, for ex, an LC50 would be appropriate, or if the exact dose (i.e., mass per unit of biological material) were known, an LD50 could be calculated - b.
 Many times a simple change in response or activity of an enzyme or receptor is noted - 1.
 In these cases, use of an ED50 (the effective dose causing a 50% change in response) is calculated - 2.
 With enzymes and receptors, where activity might be inhibited or alternative stimulated, a K_M (Michaelis-Menton constant for affinity with substrate) or K_d (equilibrium constant for the binding reaction) can be calculated; alternatively, an I{50} (concentration inhibiting 50% of the activity) may be determined. - a.
 For example, OP insecticides; specific inhibitors of cholinesterase can be characterized by their I{50} for inhibition of the enzyme in in vitro studies. - b.
-Note in the table below, that I50 can vary among an analogous series of enzyme-inhibiting compounds; such variations give clues to the mechanism of toxicity. - Table 1.
-Cholinesterase (ChE) Inhibition and Toxicity of OP Insecticide and Metabolites to house flies (Musca domestica) (ChE is an enzyme in the central nervous system and at neuromuscular junctions that hydrolyzes acetylcholine, a chemical neurotransmitter, thereby modulating nerve signals).
+Note in Table 1 below, that the I50 can vary among an analogous series of enzyme-inhibiting compounds; such variations give clues to the mechanism of toxicity.

+Table 1.
+Acetylcholinesterase (AChE) Inhibition and Toxicity of OP Insecticide and Metabolites to house flies (Musca domestica) (AChE is an enzyme in the central nervous system and at neuromuscular junctions that hydrolyzes acetylcholine, a chemical neurotransmitter, thereby modulating nerve signals).
-signais).

-Compound House Fly Head ChE Inhibition, I 50 (moles x 10 6) $\mathrm{LD}{50}\left(\mu\mathrm{g/fly}\right)$
+Compound House Fly Head AChE Inhibition, I 50 (moles x 10 6) LD 50 (μg/fly)

 Malathion 20 Not Determined

 Malathion oxon 0.0046 Not Determined

 Demeton, thiono 220 Not Determined

 Demeton, sulfoxide 3.60 2.0

 Demeton, sulfone 0.83 1.2

 Demeton oxon 0.024 0.7

 Demeton oxon sulfoxide 1.10 8.7

+Demeton oxon sulfone 0.12 3.7